 - They sit in a frog-like position with at least one of their hips splayed out

-It’s important to note that not all cockapoos or other dogs have these symptoms when they suffer from CHD, as there are different degrees of seriousness for this disease.
+Not all cockapoos or other dogs have these symptoms when they suffer from CHD, as this disease has different degrees of seriousness.
 The best way to diagnose your dog with CHD is by having your vet take an x-ray of their hips and the surrounding joints.

 How Nutrition Affects Canine Hip Dysplasia

 There are also nutritional factors that may have a role in CHD development.
-Like your cockapoo growing too fast, having an unbalanced number of electrolytes or simply not enough of specific nutrients.
-It does tend to occur in larger dogs though but can affect medium-sized dogs too.
+Like your cockapoo growing too fast, having an unbalanced number of electrolytes or simply insufficient specific nutrients.
+It does tend to occur in larger dogs, though but it can affect medium-sized dogs too.

 How You Can Prevent and Possibly Treat CHD

-The best thing to do is to avoid buying a cockapoo without making sure that its genetics are in good order.
-Many breeders make sure there is no history of the condition in the parents before breeding from them.
-All breeders and owners should go to the Osteopathic Foundation for Animals to have the parents’ hips scored.
-That way you have evidence of whether they are considered Fair, Good or Excellent.
-It is important to avoid buying a puppy from a breeder who has at least one parent with a hip score of less than Fair, although Good and Excellent are obviously preferred.
+The best thing to do is avoid buying a cockapoo without ensuring its genetics are in good order.
+Many breeders ensure there is no history of cockapoo hip dysplasia in the parents before breeding from them.
+All breeders and owners should go to the Osteopathic Foundation for Animals to have their parents’ hips scored.
+That way, you have evidence of whether they are considered Fair, Good or Excellent.
+It is important to avoid buying a puppy from a breeder with at least one parent with a hip score of less than Fair, although Good and Excellent are preferred.

 Alongside the hip scores, the OFA also scores for CHD.
-If you discover that one of the parents has either Borderline, Mild, Moderate or a Severe CHD score for their hips, you should avoid buying any puppies from litters.
+If you discover that one of the parents has either a Borderline, Mild, Moderate or Severe CHD score for their hips, you should avoid buying puppies from litters.

-Obviously, as we’ve discussed genetics is only part of it all.
+As we’ve discussed, genetics is only part of it all.
 There is simply no guarantee.
-A good and balanced, nutrition-filled diet and plenty of exercise are also important.
-As is not pushing your dog too much in the exercise department.
+A good, balanced, nutrition-filled diet and plenty of exercise are also essential, as is not to push your dog too much in the exercise department.

-It depends on how serious your cockapoo has CHD, but your vet may suggest surgery as the best way to increase their quality of life.
-One such way is having a full hip replacement surgery, and many dogs that have this experience extremely positive results.
+It depends on how severe your cockapoo hip dysplasia is, but your vet may suggest cockapoo hip dysplasia treatment surgery as the best way to increase their quality of life.
+One such method is having a complete hip replacement surgery, and many dogs with this experience highly positive results.
 Other more preventative forms of surgery include JPS or juvenile pubic symphysiodesis if your cockapoo puppy is considered a high-risk candidate for suffering from CHD when they are older.

 Exercise and activities such as leash walking and swimming are also ideal for ensuring they have well-toned muscles, as are massages and physical therapy.

-It is never going to be the best news in the world finding out your dog has CHD and where possible, anything you can do to avoid it will save you a lot of money and heartache.
-However, if you do discover your dog suffers from it, we’ve shown there are some treatments options out there that can help your dog to still have a high-quality life.
+It will never be the best news in the world to find out your dog has CHD; where possible, anything you can do to avoid it will save you a lot of money and heartache.
+However, if you discover your dog suffers from it, we’ve shown some treatment options that can help your dog have a high-quality life.

-It’s all about being adaptable and altering their routine and the kinds of activities they participate in to make sure their hips are not put under more stress than necessary.
+It’s all about being adaptable and altering their routine and the activities they participate in to ensure their hips are not put under more stress than necessary.